reheated/ph/README.md

 <details>
   <summary>Draw rectangles using sprites (SpriteBox)</summary><p>

 The SpriteBox provides a convenient way for drawing patterned rectangles (that you might use for borders, menu frames, and buttons) using sprites.
 The SpriteBox requires a (3N) x (3N) graphic (the value of N is up to you) consisting of the nine N x N tiles that will be arranged to draw the rectangle.
 In fact, you can put several of these grids in one image, so your image should have dimensions (3MN) x (3N), where M is the number of different tilesets.
+See the `boxes.png` file in the Juicefruit Orchard sample game for an example of the layout.

 To construct a sprite box (for this example, it's the first grid in the image, and the tile size is 4):
 ```typescript